-This course provides an in-depth review of the theory and practice in marketing communication, embracing advertising, sales promotion and public relations.
-Topics covered: The communication process; communication strategies in marketing; advertising, planning and budgeting; media planning, scheduling and evaluation; message design and execution; advertising research; sales promotion theory and practice; public relations theory and practice.
+This course provides an in-depth review of the theory and practice in marketing communication, embracing advertising, sales promotion, direct marketing, internet advertising, sponsorship and public relations.
+Topics covered: The communication process; communication strategies in marketing; integrated marketing communications; advertising, planning and budgeting; media planning, scheduling and evaluation; message design and execution; advertising research as well as, theoretical and managerial principles in areas such as sales promotion, direct marketing, sponsorship internet advertising and public relations.

-MKT P612 Services Marketing
+Services Marketing MKT P612